prometheus-protocol/.github/profile/README.md

     *   [ ] **The Handover:** Execute the one-way transaction to make the DAO the sole controller of the Prometheus Protocol, cementing its status as a decentralized public utility.

 *   **The Universal Payment Suite (The Stripe Killers):**
-    *   [ ] **Universal Checkout:** Launch a dedicated, secure checkout UI (`checkout.prometheus.icp.io`) that provides a seamless, one-click payment experience for e-commerce, rivaling Stripe Checkout and Apple Pay.
+    *   [ ] **Universal Checkout:** Launch a dedicated, secure checkout UI (`checkout.prometheus.icp.io`) that provides a seamless, one-click payment experience for e-commerce.
-    *   [ ] **Streaming Subscriptions & Real-Time Metering:** Go beyond monthly billing.
-Enable services to charge users by the second, per API call, or per megabyte streamed, with funds flowing directly and continuously.
+    *   [ ] **Streaming Subscriptions & Real-Time Metering:** Enable services to charge users by the second or per API call, using the `charge` primitive as the foundation for their own business logic.
-    *   [ ] **On-Chain Invoicing & Escrow:** Allow businesses and freelancers to issue invoices as on-chain objects (or NFTs).
-Funds can be held in a secure, programmatic escrow and released automatically when on-chain conditions are met.
+    *   [ ] **On-Chain Invoicing & Escrow:** Allow businesses and freelancers to issue invoices as on-chain objects (or NFTs), with funds held in a secure, programmatic escrow.
-    *   [ ] **Atomic Revenue Sharing:** Build a "Prometheus Connect" equivalent.
-Allow platforms and marketplaces to instantly and automatically split incoming revenue among multiple parties (creators, affiliates, treasuries) in a single, atomic transaction.
+    *   [ ] **Atomic Revenue Sharing:** Build a "Prometheus Connect" equivalent, allowing platforms to instantly and automatically split incoming revenue among multiple parties.
-    *   [ ] **Cross-Chain Commerce:** Natively support payments via `ckBTC`, `ckETH`, and other chain-key stablecoins, turning Prometheus into a universal payment rail for the entire Web3 ecosystem.
+    *   [ ] **Cross-Chain Commerce:** Natively support payments via `ckBTC`, `ckETH`, and stablecoins.
+This will be achieved by refactoring to a **Payment Gateway Model**, where specialized canisters handle specific tokens, allowing the protocol to become a universal payment rail for the entire Web3 ecosystem.

 *   **Ecosystem & Growth:**
+    *   [ ] **Fiat On-Ramps:** Integrate third-party on-ramps directly into the user-facing "allowance management" UI, allowing users to purchase tokens like USDC seamlessly.
     *   [ ] **Merchant Dashboard & Analytics:** Launch a comprehensive dashboard for merchants to track revenue, manage integrations, and view real-time analytics.
-    *   [ ] **Architect for Hyper-Scale:** Design and implement the sharding and routing architecture to ensure the protocol can handle millions of transactions per second.
     *   [ ] **Community Grants & Incubation:** Use the DAO treasury to fund and support the most promising projects building on top of the Prometheus Protocol.